 We planned to leave at 9 this morning, but during the the engine room check we found diesel fuel in the bilge.
 Seems pretty certain it had something to do with Doug changing the filters.
 Sure enough, in a very non-judgmental way Brent found, ahem, an extra gasket lodged up in the main fuel filter.
 Problem solved and on our way at 9:10.

 Just out of Clayton we passed into Canadian waters.
 Rounding Wolfe Island at the Wolfe Island Light we expected to see herds of moose.
-And hockey players.
+And herds of hockey players.
 Mostly it looked a lot like the islands we just had admired.
 Beautiful yes, but a tad disappointing.

 Kingston, Ontario, was a major naval base from which the British overlords launched ultimately-unsuccessful attacks on the good guys circa 1812.
-The Canadians still honor the British monarch on their money so they aren’t completely without fault, but we figured we would forgive them since (1) it was over 200 years ago, (2) we weren’t even born then, and (3) we are going to be in Canada for A month or so and might need some help from them.
+The Canadians still honor the British monarch on their money so they aren’t completely without fault, but we figured we would forgive them since (1) it was over 200 years ago, (2) we weren’t even born then, and (3) we’re going to be in Canada for a month or so and might need some help from them.
 Plus as we discovered on a backpacking trip in British Columbia two summers ago, it’s a very clean place.

 We docked in Kingston, cleared customs, and had a nice stroll through town with Second Wave.
 The Confederation Basin Marina stuck us about a mile from the shore so each dog-walk requires crossing a maze of dock, but we’ll survive two nights of it.